ststefa/zookeeper/README.md

 - Timing information would be added in several places.

 - The wording of the implemented "REST API" did not receive much consideration time.
 I would usually consider this wording an important subject to spend a lot of time and discussion on with the goal to make it intuitive to use.

+- Proper HTTP response code handling is not implemented